jtrefke/jitsi-meet-video-conference-server/README.md

 This template will create an EC2 instance based on a Ubuntu 18.04 image.
 Some instance sizes are configurable in the template.
-For on-demand pricing information in your region see: https://aws.amazon.com/ec2/pricing/on-demand/
+For on-demand pricing information in your region see: https://aws.amazon.com/ec2/pricing/on-demand/ For suggested spot market prices in your region (if used) see: https://aws.amazon.com/ec2/spot/pricing/

 Furthermore the template provides options to schedule the start and shutdown of the server to save costs and reduce exposure for security reasons.